gipplab/OpenScienceTemplate/README.md

 ## Step 2: Register the trusted timestamping service

+Follow the instructions on [the developer section on originstamp.org](https://originstamp.org/dev/git).

 ### Background Information
 * From the legal domain, we use the trusted timestamping service opriginstamp.org to ensure the integrity of our data, software and to prove it's originality.